User319183/support/FAQ.rst

 **A5: Let the user know that you are not allowed to help with other scripts/executors.
 You are allowed to suggest sites to them like google or youtube.**

-`Please click on this link to learn how to download this extension. <https://github.com/User319183/How-to-be-a-good-support-member/blob/main/FAQ.rst>`_